John L. Murray (judge): Judicial career

 In 1991, he was appointed a Judge of the European Court of Justice serving until 1999, when he was appointed to the Irish Supreme Court.

 Murray served on the Supreme Court from 1999.
 He was appointed Chief Justice of Ireland in 2004.

 In 2011, Chief Justice Murray became involved in controversy with the Government over a proposal to amend the Constitution to allow the remuneration of judges to be reduced in parallel to the remuneration of public servants in State employment.

 The criticisms of the Government's plans were contained in a 12-page critique by Chief Justice Murray, and the President of the High Court, Nicholas Kearns, and published in the Court Services website, but subsequently redacted at the request of the Government.

 He retired as Chief Justice in 2011, though he remained a member of the Supreme Court until 2015.

 Chancellor of the University of Limerick

 Murray was appointed Chancellor of the University of Limerick (and so also Chairman of UL's Governing Authority) in 2013.

 Telephone tapping inquiry

 In January 2016, it was announced that the Minister for Justice and Equality had appointed Murray to conduct a review of the legislation allowing access to the phone records of journalists.
-Murray was asked to propose any legislative changes required, and to examine the legislation in other countries and examine best international practice in this area.
+Murray was asked to propose any legislative changes required and examine the legislation in other countries and examine best international practice in this area.

 Personal life and death

-Murray was married to Gabrielle Walsh, daughter of Brian Walsh, a former Supreme Court judge, described as "one of Ireland's greatest judges" and the "outstanding legal reforming mind of his generation" by Prof. John J. Lee.
+Murray was married to Gabrielle Walsh, daughter of Brian Walsh, a former Supreme Court judge, described as "one of Ireland's greatest judges" and the "outstanding legal reforming mind of his generation" by Prof. J. J. Lee.

-His brother, Michael D. Murray, is State Solicitor for Limerick City.
+His brother, Michael D. Murray, is the State Solicitor for Limerick City.

 Murray died on 18 January 2023, at the age of 79.